MukundVarmaT/oh-my-dl/README.md

 # OH-MY-DL

-Simple set of python scripts to modify your desktop background to a wordcloud of deep learning papers based on trending research or user specified query.
+Simple set of python scripts to modify your desktop background to a textcloud of deep learning papers based on trending research or user specified query.

 ![](teaser.png)